Lettisia/IRAss/README.txt

   - Note: Printing terms slows down the process considerably and is unreadable when processing the entire latimes collection.
 - Run a search with "java Search <lexicon> <invlists> <map> [-s <stoplist>] <queryterm 1> [... <queryterm N>]" where:
   - "<lexicon>", "<invlists>" and  "<map>" are the file name of a lexicon, inverted list and map file generated with our Index program.
-  - "-s" is an optional parameter that, with a valid "<stoplist>" file as the next argument in the list, will remove the terms that are listed in the "<stoplist>" from the document.
+  - "-s" is an optional parameter that, with a valid "<stoplist>" file as the next argument in the list, will remove the terms that are listed in the "<stoplist>" from the query.
   - "<queryterm 1> [... <queryterm N>]" are any number of query terms which will be searched for separately.
 - For example use "java Search lexicon invlists map nuclear" to search for all documents containing the term "nuclear".
+- use "java Search lexicon invlists map -s /home/inforet/a1/stoplist where is paris" to search for "paris" but not "where" or "is".

 ## Built With